eth-educators/eth-docker-docs/website/docs/Support/Exit.md

 ## Pre-sign exit messages

-If you want to pre-sign exit messages, for example to leave for your heirs, you can do so with `./ethd keys pre-sign from-keystore`, optionally with a parameter `--offline` added.
+If you want to pre-sign exit messages, for example to leave for your heirs, you can do so with `./ethd keys sign-exit from-keystore`, optionally with a parameter `--offline` added.

 This uses `ethdo.yml` and will sign exit messages for all `keystore*.json` files in the `.eth/validator_keys` directory.
 If `--offline` is used, it does not require connection